xhluca/bm25s/README.md

 We can see that memory-mapping the index allows for a significant reduction in memory usage, with comparable retrieval times.

-Similarly, for MSMARCO (8M+ documents, 300M+ tokens), we show the following results (running on the validation set), although the retrieval did not complete for the in-memory case (* denotes that the retrieval did not terminate):
+Similarly, for MSMARCO (8M+ documents, 300M+ tokens), we show the following results (running on the validation set), although the retrieval did not complete for the in-memory case:

 | Method        | Load Index (s) | Retrieval (s) | RAM post-index (GB) | RAM post-retrieve (GB) |
 | ------------- | -------------- | ------------- | ------------------- | ---------------------- |